-Exactly what factors in the soil contribute to the exceptional taste of Jamaican Blue Mountain coffee are not known exactly, but perhaps a certain amount of stress contributes to better coffee.
+Exactly what factors in the soil contribute to the exceptional taste of Jamaican Blue Mountain coffee are not known, however, perhaps a certain amount of stress contributes to better coffee.

 Take a short tour of the Jamaica Blue Mountains

 Elevation is critical.
-To be certified Jamaica Blue Mountain coffee it must be cultivated at an elevation between 1,800 and 5,500 feet.
+If it is to be certified Jamaica Mountain Blue Reserve coffee, it must be cultivated at an elevation between 1,800 and 5,500 feet.
 It is well established that altitude makes a significant difference in the quality of coffee.
 Although the Blue Mountains rise to 7,402 feet, no coffee is above 5,500 feet because that area is maintained as a Forest Reserve.

 The climate in the Jamaica Blue Mountains is cooler than the rest of Jamaica.
 The Jamaica Blue Mountains are located on the Eastern end of Jamaica, exposing them to the moisture laden North East Trade Winds.
 These hit the coast and rise up into the mountains, generating significant cloud cover and mist as they hit the cooler air of the higher elevations.